lockss/lockss-rtd-manual/docs/upgrading/index.rst

 Run the Upgrade Script
 ----------------------

+FIXME (this section is likely different for beta1)

 The next step is to update archived content from the previous release version.
 As the ``lockss`` user, run the following command in the :ref:`LOCKSS Installer Directory`:

-..
-COMMENT PREVIOUSVERSION

 .. code-block:: shell